This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Primers”.

-5. Both the primers, the start primer and the end primer should have nearly same melting temperature.
-Is the given statement true or false?
+5. Both the primers, the start primer and the end primer should have a nearly same melting temperature.

-Explanation: Both the primers should have nearly same melting temperature.
-It is so because, then they would nearly bind at the same time as the temperature is being lowered for their annealing.
+Explanation: Both the primers should have a nearly same melting temperature.
+It is so because then they would nearly bind at the same time as the temperature is being lowered for their annealing.

 6. Why internal secondary structures are not preferred for primers?

 a) Internal structures are very bulky and thus elongation is not preferred

 b) Because of it, primer may fold back on itself and won’t be available for template

 c) Internal secondary structures require more amount of template